rubyonjets/jets/docs/_docs/events.md

 title: Events
 ---

-Jets is also a powerful Glue Framework.
+Jets is also a powerful Glue Serverless Framework.

 AWS Lambda supports many event triggers.
 With event triggers, you can use Lambda functions as glue.
 Here's a list of the events supported by Jets.